himorin/ansible/docs/roles.rst

     - If 'hwraid_target_sas2' is defined to host, LSI FusionMTP SAS2 installed
     - If 'hwraid_target_megasas' is defined to host, LSI MegaRAID SAS (Dell PERC) installed
+    - If `hwraid_target_hp` is defined to host, HP provided repository are configured and administration package installed

 Roles for service configuration
 ======